Localizable Button Click Rendering via Active Lateral Force Feedback: Introduction

 Monnoyer et al. and Tashiro et al. \cite{tashiro2009realization,monnoyrer2018perception} used ultrasonic vibrations to modulate the friction between the fingertip and surface.
 They showed that some people could feel a click sensation if a transition from high friction to low friction occurred as the finger pushed on the surface; however, the sensation depended on the impedance of each individual's fingertip \cite{monnoyrer2018perception}.
 More generally, it is difficult to generate strong haptic effects via friction modulation unless the finger and surface are sliding relative to one another in the lateral direction.

-Gueorguiev et al. have used active lateral force feedback to simulate a click sensation \cite{gueorguiev2018travelling}.
-This method, however, was based on a traveling wave having a lower Q factor than actuation based on a standing wave, such that a bulky actuator was required to generate lateral forces for the click sensation.
-Also, Gueorguiev et al. reported that this method did not show an advantage over the ultrasonic friction modulation method on the subjective quality of the click sensation \cite{gueorguiev2018travelling}.

-Zoller et al. used a thin electromagnetic actuator module on a capacitive touchscreen to provide push-button feedback based on the displacement of the contact surface \cite{zoller2012novel}.
-Similarly, a commercial force touch trackpad (MacBook Pro Retina 2015, Apple) employed an electromagnetic linear actuator to provide click feedback \cite{kessler2015haptic}.
-These methods, however, make no attempt to localize the click sensation: all fingers touching the surface will feel the same click.

-To provide localized control of haptic effects, Hudin and colleagues proposed a time-reversal wave focusing method that could be used to create high amplitude ultrasonic vibration at localized points on the surface \cite{hudin2015localized}.
+These lateral excitation methods described so far, however, make no attempt to localize the click sensation: all fingers touching the surface feel the same click.
+To address this limitation, Hudin and colleagues proposed a time-reversal wave focusing method that could be used to create high amplitude ultrasonic vibration at localized points on the surface \cite{hudin2015localized}.
 A finger placed over one of these points would be ``ejected'' (thrown off the surface), which was easily perceived.
 This method, although elegant, provided very little control over the waveform applied to the finger, and also produced an undesirable audible artifact.
 In subsequent work, Hudin proposed another method called non-radiating ultrasonic vibrations \cite{hudin2017local} and demonstrated independent control of the ultrasonic vibration at different positions on a surface by using two piezoelectric actuators.
 Even though the non-radiating ultrasonic vibration method is able to localize friction modulation, the vibration fields are wholly dependent on the position of the actuators.
 Thus, it is difficult for this method to localize friction modulation at more than a few points on the surface.